-The gyroscopic moments of a future tactical airplane of the general type represented by the research airplane would be much less than those of the research airplane itself because the tactical airplane would be powered by an advanced afterburning engine of lower specific weight than the relatively heavy nonafterburning engine used in the research airplane.
+The gyroscopic moments of a future tactical airplane of the general type represented by the X-13 airplane would be much less than those of the X-13 itself because the tactical airplane would be powered by an advanced afterburning engine of lower specific weight than the relatively old nonafterburning Rolls Royce Avon engine used in the X-13.
 Flight tests were, therefore, made with the flywheel rotating at one-half speed in order to represent approximately the gyroscopic moments of a turbojet engine such as might be used in a tactical airplane of this type.
-In these tests the model could be flowr for short periods of time without any artificial stabilization, but the flights generally ended with the model getting out of control.
+In these tests the model could be flown for short periods of time without any artificial stabilization, but the flights generally ended with the model getting out of control.
 The flights usually started with the model flying fairly smoothly and became progressively rougher as the pilots gave corrective control or tried to maneuver the model.
 The pilots described the flight behavior of the model as being similar to hovering in gusty air, with little or no damping in pitch and yaw in that the model received repeated and unexpected disturbances about one axis as a result of motion about another axis.